FreeON/freeon/An_introduction_to_Computational_Quantum_Chemistry_for_Biologists.md

 Original materials by: *José R. Valverde*, EMBnet/CNB, CSIC.
 Spain.

 **Note:** These are materials used in an introductory course in Madrid (Spain).
-They are based on materials for previous courses in Spanish by *José R. Valverde*.
+They are based on materials from previous courses in Spanish by *José R. Valverde*.
 You are most welcome to contribute.
 If so, please, add yourself to the history below so proper recognition can be duly given.

 |Author|Date|Changes|
 |------|----|-------|